zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

 ins_file
   Path name of the INS file within the ISO image that will be used when booting from the ISO image for :literal:`state=iso\_mount` (required).
 Not permitted for any other :literal:`state` values.

-  This value is shown in the 'boot-iso-ins-file' property of the partition.
+  This value is shown in the 'boot\-iso\-ins\-file' property of the partition.

-  The 'boot-iso-ins-file' property of the partition is always updated, even when the ISO image was already mounted and thus is not re-mounted.
+  The 'boot\-iso\-ins\-file' property of the partition is always updated, even when the ISO image was already mounted and thus is not re\-mounted.

   | **required**: False
   | **type**: str

 expand_storage_groups
-  Boolean that controls whether the returned partition contains an additional artificial property :literal:`partition.storage-groups` that is the list of storage groups attached to the partition, with properties as described for the zhmc\_storage\_group module with :literal:`expand=true`.
+  Boolean that controls whether the returned partition contains an additional artificial property :literal:`partition.storage\-groups` that is the list of storage groups attached to the partition, with properties as described for the zhmc\_storage\_group module with :literal:`expand=true`.

   | **required**: False
   | **type**: bool

 expand_crypto_adapters
-  Boolean that controls whether the returned partition contains an additional artificial property :literal:`crypto-adapters` in its :literal:`crypto-configuration` property that is the list of crypto adapters attached to the partition, with properties as described for the zhmc\_adapter module.
+  Boolean that controls whether the returned partition contains an additional artificial property :literal:`crypto\-adapters` in its :literal:`crypto\-configuration` property that is the list of crypto adapters attached to the partition, with properties as described for the zhmc\_adapter module.

   | **required**: False
   | **type**: bool